Maxamox Tablets is a brand of medicine containing the active ingredient amoxicillin.

 - you have an allergy to amoxycillin, any other penicillins or any of the ingredients listed at the end of this leaflet

-- you have had a serious allergic reaction to any cephalosporins, these are another group of antibiotics similar to penicillins
+- you have had a serious allergic reaction to any β-lactam antibiotics (e.g. penicillins, cephalosporins, carbapenem or monobactam).
+These are another group of antibiotics similar to penicillins

 You may have an increased chance of being allergic to Maxamox if you are allergic to cephalosporins.